menu_open

 Troubleshooting

-This approach promotes user satisfaction and helps the app continually enhance its features and functionality to better cater to users' needs.
+• Promotes user satisfaction and enables user research so the app can enhance its features to better cater to users' needs.

 Profile

-Users can also earn travel badges, virtual rewards that users can unlock based on specific travel-related accomplishments.
-Users can feel a sense of accomplishment and progression within the app, adding an element of gamification to their travel experiences.
+• Cultivates a sense of accomplishment/progression within the app, adding an element of gamification to users' travel experiences.

 Never allow visual design to get in the way of the user